Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Introduction

-The next section reviews existing work on autonomous space exploration, and compressed sensing based acquisition in constrained systems.
-Section \ref{sec:cameraModel} discusses the camera model used in this work and the sampling methodology suggested in \cite{MCS}.
-The RI is motivated and derived in section \ref{sec:RI}.
-Section \ref{sec:results} discusses the datasets and results as applied to these datasets.
+The next section reviews existing work on autonomous space exploration and compressed sensing based acquisition in constrained systems.
+Sec.~\ref{sec:cameraModel} discusses the camera model used in this work and the sampling methodology suggested in~\cite{MCS}.
+The RI is motivated and derived in Sec.~\ref{sec:RI}.
+Sec.~\ref{sec:results} discusses the datasets and results as applied to these datasets.
 The article ends with a conclusion and the direction for future work.